MarkRobertson67/wcac_timecards_frontend/README.md

 ## Features

 - **User Authentication:** Secure login, signup, and password reset functionality using Firebase Authentication.
+- ** Protected routes can only be accessed once logged in.
 - **Timecard Management:** Create, view, and manage daily timecards.
 - **Detailed Reports:** Generate detailed and aggregated reports (by week, month, and year) for timecard entries.
 - **Responsive Design:** Optimized for both desktop and mobile viewing.